Where can I find information about grant and fellowship funding opportunities?

 Information about future infrastructure needs, whether for new or replacement equipment or upgrading of existing infrastructure, are gathered from an annual, mid-year survey and presented to the Faculty Research Committee for review and prioritisation under the Guidelines for Prioritisation of Faculty Infrastructure Needs – link to be added here

-Applications to both internal (Macquarie University internal research infrastructure scheme) and external funding schemes in support of research infrastructure and equipment, including applications for co-funding towards external infrastructure schemes, are drawn from the faculty's current research infrastructure plan: see link to Prioritised List of Faculty Infrastructure
+Applications to both internal (Macquarie University internal research infrastructure scheme) and external funding schemes in support of research infrastructure and equipment, including applications for co-funding towards external infrastructure schemes, are drawn from the faculty's current research infrastructure plan.
+See the Prioritised List of Faculty Infrastructure on the Faculty's research strategy webpage.

 Equipment requests are allowed under both the NHMRC Project Grants and the ARC Discovery schemes but there are strict guidelines in place around these requests (see Funding Guidelines for individual schemes available from the Australian Government GrantConnect website).